gvSIGAssociation/gvnix/addon-web-relation-styles/docs/pd-addon-web-relation-styles.rst

 Metadata for create AspecJ method using entity's properties (1-n relations).

 # The metadata creates the search method for paginated related entities.
-  * Crete AspecJ method for related entities that are annotated as 1-n relationship.
+  * Crete AspecJ method for retrieve related entities that are annotated as 1-n relationship.
 # Use DefaultClassOrInterfaceDetail to retrieve the annotation information for the declared relationships.

 Create MetadataProvider that listens RooEntity's changes